002 - Global Energy Balance

 You now know what a feedback loop is and have created a systems diagram in the previous lesson.
 You are now going to watch a series of youtube clips and create a feedback look systems diagram to show how solar radiation variations can cause both positive and negative feedback loops.
 You may want to initially make notes from the youtube clip and then create the diagram on A4 paper.
 Remember you need to annotate the digram to show you understand the process.
 Make sure you include the following reasons for the variations in solar radiation.

-- Volcanic emissions and global dimming
+Volcanic emissions and global dimming

-- Changes in solar output
+Changes in solar radiation

-- Changes in Earth's orbit (Milankovitch's theory)
+Changes in Earth's orbit (Milankovitch's theory)

-- Cosmic collisions
+Cosmic collisions

 One of the skills required of a geographer is the ability to draw and you could be potentially asked to draw a systems diagram in the exam.